willhunt914/PIDBOX/README.md

 ![Screenshot 2023-05-22 093548](https://github.com/willhunt914/PIDBOX/assets/112961434/e1c62af7-ee5a-4057-9c3b-59204c726199)

 Moving the screws from the bottom to the side of the chamber so that the screws don't get in the way.
+This was an example ofme thinking only in onshape and not thinking about the ball and where it was gonna be.

 ### Problem 2